 The occasion matters for several reasons, so be sure to tell your salesperson what you’re buying the wine for.

 Is the wine for a simple hangout with friends?
 A picnic in the park?
-Will it be accompanying a meal, and what else will be served?
+Will it be accompanying a meal?
 Is it a gift for someone whose tastes you don’t know very well?
 All of these will help narrow down the best wine to take home.

 The good news is that where wine tasting and shopping are concerned, practice makes perfect!
-The more mindful wine tasting you do, the better you’ll get at discerning what you do and don’t like.
-And the more discerning you become, the better you’ll get at communicating with your wine sales staff, which will, in turn, yield you better and more interesting wine purchases.
+The more mindful wine tasting you do, the better you’ll get at discerning what you do and don’t like, which will yield more interesting wine purchases.
 You’ll be the guest everyone wants to invite to dinner.